tudoroancea/cube-timer/ideas.md

-Central widget : timer we can start/stop with space button

-- Time the resolutions
-- Save the times :\
-    [x] saveToCurrentCSV times and time stamps (date and hour ) [ ] mark them dnf/+2
-    - add commentary
-    => CSV file with numeric/string attributes
-    - delete/modify saved times
-    - several profiles
-- statistics :
-    - nombre de résolutions
-    - calculate ao5, aO12,…
-    - graphs : numpy for C++

-- Scrambles :
-  - generate random scrambles (3x3 at least)
-  - scramble image
-## Important:
+## Important (next to work on):
-- Settings panel.
+[x] Settings panel.
 Categories:
   - Timer : Launching interval (uint)
   - Saved times
-  Label on the left,
+  Label on the left

+[ ] Add new metadata (time stamp, scramble)
+=> add preferences for which metada to display

-- Delete/Modify times by selecting a line or more in the TimesList.
-There will be a warning dialog to confirm you want to proceed.
+[ ] Delete times by selecting a line or more in the TimesList and right-clicking on one of them.There will be a warning dialog to confirm you want to proceed.

+[ ] Add commentary metadata.
+You can modify them by right clicking on one.

-- Starting/Stoping timer with click
+[ ] Starting/Stoping timer with click

+[ ] Add scramble historic (last 10 scrambles) which allows to redo the last time.
+OR, add an option

 ## Miscalleneous ideas:
 We can insert new columns in the CSV files each time we pass a new bound (5, 12, 25, 50, 100, 200, 500, 1000…).\